 The chances are that right now, you probably can't get gigabit broadband where you live, unless you are in a Virgin Media area, in which case you will be in luck as Virgin now offers Gig1 to everyone.
 But with a number of rollouts taking place, there's a good chance that a full fibre network will be coming to your area in the coming years.
 For now, these are the locations the providers say you can get gigabit broadband, but if you're serious then you should certainly use their postcode checkers to find out for sure.

 You may be fortunate enough to live in an apartment block or housing estate already served by Hyperoptic.
 If not, you'll need to get enough of your neighbours to request a connection for Hyperoptic to be able to bring its services to you.
 Big blocks of flats in city centres, particularly those in London, are the most likely to be successful with this.

-The rural specialist currently serves more than 200 communities, but these are in remote locations that in most cases, BT doesn’t dare to go.
+The rural specialist currently serves more than 200 communities, but these are in remote locations that in most cases, BT doesn’t serve.
 If the big providers won't come anywhere near you, that's when Gigaclear might be your best bet.